Kalanamak rice: Quality

 Kalanamak rice is a non-basmati rice with medium slender grain length.
-The four varieties of Kalanamak are KN 3, Bauna Kalanamak 101, Bauna Kalanamak 102 and Kalanamak Kiran were developed by Dr. R. C. Chaudhary.
+The four varieties of Kalanamak are KN 3, Bauna Kalanamak 101, Bauna Kalanamak 102, and Kalanamak Kiran were developed by Dr. R. C. Chaudhary.
 The aroma of Kalanamak rice is said to be Buddha's gift.
 It is stronger than all Basmati varieties.
 It elongates after cooking, which is one of its most important quality traits.
-Cooked kalanamak is softer and fluffier that other rice varieties.
+Cooked kalanamak is softer and fluffier than other rice varieties.
 Amylose content is close to 20% as compared to 24% and higher in Basmati.
 High amylose levels tend to make the rice cook firm and dry.
 Rice with a medium amylose content, between 16% and 22%, usually cooks softer and the grains stick together more readily.

 Health benefits

-Kalanamak rice is rich in micronutrients such as Iron and Zinc.
-Therefore, this rice is said to prevent diseases borne out of nutrient deficiencies.
-Regular intake of Kalanamak rice is said to prevent Alzheimer’s disease.
+Kalanamak rice is rich in micronutrients such as iron and zinc.
 It has 11% protein, almost double that of common rice varieties.
-It has low Glycemic Index (49% to 52%) making it relatively sugar Free and suitable for diabetics.
-The government of India came out with its Nutri-Farm scheme in 2013, with the aim to promote food crops that offer critical micronutrients to improve nutrition status of the vulnerable section of society.
+It has a low Glycemic Index (49% to 52%) making it relatively sugar-free and suitable for diabetics.
+The government of India came out with its Nutri-Farm scheme in 2013, intending to promote food crops that offer critical micronutrients to improve the nutrition status of the vulnerable section of society.
 Kalanamak rice was one of the nutri-crop selected for this scheme.